The Muscovy duck is very different from other ducks.

 The females are good flyers and will often take off for other areas so you may want to keep their wings clipped.
 The drakes however are a bit too heavy to fly well or far!

 They do not like to be handled but they will become used to touching and petting if you train them as ducklings.

 The Muscovy Duck can lay up to 190 cream-colored eggs each year.

 These eggs can be anywhere from 1-2½ inches long and can weigh up to 2.7oz.

 Muscovies like to brood in the summer months and will often gather up to 16 eggs to incubate.
 Some females have been known to brood together or even with chickens as co-nesters.
 They seem to enjoy the company and are quite happy about the arrangement.

 It takes 30-35 days to incubate the eggs and Muscovy Ducks make great moms!

-The ducklings are yellow with brownish markings when they are hatched and they will stay with mom for 10-12 weeks until they can regulate their own temperatures well enough.
+The ducklings are yellow with brownish markings when they are hatched and they will stay with mom for 10-12 weeks until they can regulate their temperatures well enough on their own.

 |Eggs Per Week:||3-4 Eggs.|

 |Size:||Large to jumbo.|